HEART ATTACK OVERVIEW

-Cardiac rehabilitation programs can recommend a treatment to help stop smoking, such as group programs, nicotine patches, gum, or nasal spray, or a prescription medication such as bupropion (brand names: Zyban®, Wellbutrin®).
+Cardiac rehabilitation programs can recommend a treatment to help stop smoking, such as group programs, nicotine patches, gum, or nasal spray, or a prescription medication such as bupropion (brand names: Zyban, Wellbutrin).
 (See "Patient information: Quitting smoking (Beyond the Basics)".)

-Treat high blood pressure — Medicines to control high blood pressure are often recommended after a heart attack.
+Treat high blood pressure — Medications to control high blood pressure are often recommended after a heart attack.
 It is important to take these medications exactly as prescribed.
 (See "Patient information: High blood pressure treatment in adults (Beyond the Basics)".)

 Manage diabetes — People with diabetes are at an increased risk of developing complications after a heart attack.
-Tight control of your blood sugar can help to reduce the risk of these and other types of complications.
+Tight blood sugar control can help reduce the risk of these and other types of complications.
 Tight control can be achieved by losing weight, managing your diet, exercising, monitoring blood sugar levels regularly, and taking oral medications (for people with type 2 diabetes) or insulin (for people with type 1 and sometimes type 2 diabetes).
 (See "Patient information: Preventing complications in diabetes mellitus (Beyond the Basics)".)